gini/dexter/README.md

 [![Build Status](https://travis-ci.org/gini/dexter.svg?branch=master)](https://travis-ci.org/gini/dexter)

-`dexter` is a OIDC (OpenId Connect) helper to create a hassle-free Kubernetes login experience powered by Google as Identity Provider.
+`dexter` is a OIDC (OpenId Connect) helper to create a hassle-free Kubernetes login experience powered by Google or Azure as Identity Provider.
-All you need is a properly configured Google client ID & secret.
+All you need is a properly configured Google or Azure client ID & secret.

 ## Authentication Flow

-`dexter` will open a new browser window and redirect you to Google.
-The only interaction you have is the login at Google and your k8s config is updated automatically.
+`dexter` will open a new browser window and redirect you to your configured Idp.
+The only interaction you have is the login at your provider and your k8s config is updated automatically.

 ![dexter flow](/assets/dexter_flow.png?raw=true "dexter flow")